gridbugs/gridbugs.org/collections/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </style>

-The vertical scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manor likely that was unintended by its designers.
+The vertical scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manner that was likely unintended by its designers.

 <div class="nes-screenshot">